-Within the scope of compliance with Law 262/2005, the Managers responsible for preparing corporate accounting documents, supported by the Audit & Compliance department, began a scoping update, aimed at identifying those Group companies included in the scope of consolidation and the processes and sub-processes to be deemed significant for financial reporting.
+Within the scope of compliance with Law 262/2005, the Managers responsible for preparing corporate accounting documents, performed a scoping update, aimed at identifying those Group companies included in the scope of consolidation and the processes and sub-processes to be deemed significant for financial reporting.
 The analysis was performed on the basis of economic and financial criteria set out as percentages and analysed in relation to qualitative parameters linked to the country/process risk level, the maturity of the internal control system, and strategic relevance in relation to Group growth expectations.
+The scoping was then shared with the Audit & Compliance department.

-Based on the scoping results, in 2019 the analysis of significant companies' processes and sub-processes was undertaken considering the potential risks connected to a failure to comply with "accounting assertions" - existence and occurrence, completeness, assessment and recording, presentation and reporting, rights and obligations - for each financial statement item deemed significant.
-In view of the risks encountered, the Audit & Compliance department defined specific testing activities provided for by the Audit Plan, aimed at verifying the effectiveness of its design and its actual operation.
-Action plans, concerning potential areas for improvement identified during the checks undertaken and aimed at strengthening existing controls or adjust its weaknesses, were agreed with each process manager or reporting company.
+Based on the scoping results, in 2020 the analysis of significant companies' processes and sub-processes was undertaken considering the potential risks connected to a failure to comply with "accounting assertions" - existence and occurrence, completeness, assessment and recording, presentation and reporting, rights and obligations - for each financial statement item deemed significant.
+In view of the risks encountered, the Audit & Compliance department defined specific activities provided for by the Audit Plan, aimed at verifying the effectiveness of the design and actual operation of the control systems.
+Action plans, concerning potential areas for improvement identified during the checks undertaken and aimed at strengthening existing controls or adjust its weaknesses, were agreed with each process manager or company.
 The Audit & Compliance department monitors the implementation of the actions defined in the audit activities above.

-The results of the activities undertaken pursuant to Law 262/2005 are regularly subject to examination by the managers responsible for preparing the corporate accounting documents and then, at least every six months, they are brought to the attention of the Control and Risks Committee, the Board of Statutory Auditors and the Board of Directors of the Parent Company.
+The results of the activities undertaken pursuant to Law 262/2005 are regularly examined by the managers responsible for preparing the corporate accounting documents and then, at least every six months, they are brought to the attention of the Control and Risks Committee, the Board of Statutory Auditors and the Board of Directors of the Parent Company.

 10.1.
-DIRECTOR IN CHARGE OF THE INTERNAL CONTROL AND RISK MANAGEMENT SYSTEM.
+DIRECTOR IN CHARGE OF THE INTERNAL CONTROL AND RISK MANAGEMENT SYSTEM

-The Board of Directors appointed on 10 May 2018 Valerio Battista, Chief Executive Officer and General Manager, as the Director in charge of supervising the operation of the internal control and risk management system.
-Within the scope of his responsibilities, in 2018, the Director in charge implemented the IC&RMS guidelines defined by the Board, specifically focusing on:
+On 10 May 2018, the Board of Directors appointed Valerio Battista as Director in charge of supervising the operation of the internal control and risk management system.
+Within the scope of his responsibilities, in 2020, the Director in charge implemented the IC&RMS guidelines defined by the Board, specifically focusing on:

-- (i) its design, creation and management, as well as constant assessment of its adequacy and efficiency; - (ii) update based on the development of operational conditions and the regulatory and legislative framework; - (iii) identification of the main corporate risks, in line with the existing ERM process, taking into account the characteristics of the Group, whose results are regularly subject to examination by the Board of Directors. - (iv) definition and implementation of the Risk Appetite Framework to support the Group's decision-making processes, in regard to both strategy and business operations.
+- (i) its design, creation and management, as well as constant assessment of its adequacy and efficiency; - (ii) update based on the development of operational conditions and the regulatory and legislative framework; - (iii) identification of the main corporate risks, in line with the existing ERM process, taking into account the characteristics of the Group, whose results are regularly subject to examination by the Board of Directors;

+(iv) definition and implementation of the Risk Appetite Framework to support the Group's decision-making processes, in regard to both strategy and business operations.